Octanitrocuban/Automatic-generation-and-resolution-of-2d-maze/README.md

 Using a size of 81.
 Creating the maze with the 'Fusion' method.
 And using 'LHSingle' method to solve it.
 ![Exemple picture](Fusion_LHSingle_Sz81.png)

 Note that (depending on your computer) a moment when the size ask will be to big.
 For exemple, the maze of the file Fusion_Sz501.png was made with the 'Fusion' method and a size of 501 cells.
 It took ~8 to 15 minutes to create it on my Acer 8 core Ryzen.
 For these big maze, you should use the 'Exhaustif' method that is quicker.
-It took 5 to 11 minutes for creating this maze of size 501.
+It took 5 to 11 minutes for creating this maze of size 501 showed in Exhaustif_Sz501.png file.